dav/latlon/README.md

 ## License

-Xcode automatically puts in this line: "Copyright (c) 2012 Sekai No. All rights reserved." put you can totally ignore that.
+Xcode automatically puts in this line: "Copyright (c) 2012 Sekai No. All rights reserved."
+But you can totally ignore that.
 This stuff is public domain.